stylekit/stylekit.github.io/_posts/2017-01-12-swift-3-migration.md

 ## For-loop:

-The one c-style for-loop to rule them all is gone, now we have 9 different to take its place:
+The one c-style for-loop to rule them all is gone, now we have 10 different to take it's place:

 - ``for i in 0..4{}`` 👈 regular forward looping
 - ``for (i,obj) in arr.enumerated(){print(i);print(obj)}`` 👈 access to i and obj